Management

 Some of the content that can gain good traction in Kenya include comedy, beauty lessons, as well as teachings on diverse subjects such as home décor, cleaning, and cooking.

-To get started, you simply need to create a YouTube channel onto which your videos will be hosted.
+To get started, you simply need to create a YouTube channel on which your videos will be hosted.
 As easy as it may sound, making money on YouTube takes a lot of time and effort.

 7. Operating AirBnB